 Coaches and Volunteers

-Coaches and volunteers will familiarise themselves with the Behaviour Policy to ensure that incidents are dealt with fairly, and will ensure that their own behaviour models that which is expected of the athletes.
+Coaches and other volunteers will familiarise themselves with the Behaviour Policy to ensure that incidents are dealt with fairly, and will ensure that their own behaviour models that which is expected of the athletes.

 Parents and Carers

-To make club activities an enjoyable experience for all (including the coaches and volunteers who are giving up their free time to lead sessions), we require parental support.
+To make club activities an enjoyable experience for all (including the coaches and other volunteers who are giving up their free time to lead sessions), we require parental support.
 The expectations are set out in UK Athletics Code of Conduct for Parents – please take a moment to read it.